Cancellation (broadcasting): Overview

 Very rarely are television programs cancelled for reasons other than ratings or profitability.
-Notable cases are Turn-On and Australia's Naughtiest Home Videos, which were canceled after viewer and station outrage (in the latter case, it managed to be cancelled despite being a special, being pulled off-air midway through its lone airing by the network's owner); Bridget Loves Bernie, which was forced off the air in 1973 despite high ratings because of threats of violence from Jewish radicals; Flatbush, an adaptation of the film The Lords of Flatbush that was cancelled after three episodes due to its offensive ethnic portrayals and the resulting objections from Howard Golden, the Kings County executive; Home Run Derby, which was canceled in 1960 due to the host's death (Major League Baseball would make the concept an official annual event beginning in 1986); Roseanne, which was cancelled in 2018 despite considerable commercial success over objections to title star Roseanne Barr's social media comments (Roseanne was eventually retooled without Barr as The Conners); Megan Wants a Millionaire, which was cancelled in August 2009 following the arrest warrant and subsequent suicide of one of the finalists; Winky Dink and You, canceled because its interactive television component caused countless children to both sit too close to the TV set (raising concerns about X-ray radiation from early cathode ray tubes) and damage home television sets by drawing directly on the screens (the show was meant to be used with a plastic sheet covering the screen); and Cops and Live PD, which were both cancelled in June 2020 in the wake of protests following the murder of George Floyd (Cops would be revived a year later as an online-only production after the protests had subsided and the police officer who killed Floyd was convicted).
+Notable cases are Turn-On and Australia's Naughtiest Home Videos, which were canceled after viewer and station outrage (in the latter case, it managed to be cancelled despite being a special, being pulled off-air midway through its lone airing by the network's owner); Bridget Loves Bernie, which was forced off the air in 1973 despite high ratings because of threats of violence from Jewish radicals; Flatbush, an adaptation of the film The Lords of Flatbush that was cancelled after three episodes due to its offensive ethnic portrayals and the resulting objections from Howard Golden, the Kings County executive; Home Run Derby, which was canceled in 1960 due to the host's death (Major League Baseball would make the concept an official annual event beginning in 1986); Roseanne, which was cancelled in 2018 despite considerable commercial success over objections to title star Roseanne Barr's social media comments (Roseanne was eventually retooled without Barr as The Conners); Megan Wants a Millionaire, which was cancelled in August 2009 following the arrest warrant and subsequent suicide of one of the finalists; Winky Dink and You, canceled because its interactive television component caused countless children to both sit too close to the TV set (raising concerns about X-ray radiation from early cathode ray tubes) and damage home television sets by drawing directly on the screens (the show was meant to be used with a plastic sheet covering the screen); and Cops and Live PD, which were both cancelled in June 2020 in the wake of protests following the murder of George Floyd (Cops would be revived a year later as an online-only production after the protests had subsided and the police officer who killed Floyd was convicted, while Live PD would be reworked as On Patrol: Live in an effort to avert trademark issues).
 One example of a television program that was canceled because of war is the CBS Television Quiz, which was cancelled by CBS in May 1942 in order to allow the United States government to divert resources to World War II.
 Several television programs were also canceled as a result of the COVID-19 pandemic; radio, which can more easily be produced remotely, was less affected, though some live programs (particularly Live from Here) did not survive.